aadilmallick/my-notes-docusaurus/docs/software-development/02-vs-code.md

 Snippets are a way to type a prefix in a file and to write out some boilerplate in the code file.
 This is very useful if you find yourself copying and typing the same boilerplate over and over again.

 You can create workspace or global snippets by opening up the command pallete and selecting **create snippet**.
+Then either a global snippet will be created that works across all workspaces, or you can create workspace-specific snippets inside the `.vscode` folder.

 ```json
 {